 Dedan is currently exploring different areas of interest at SMC, and plans to choose one to focus his attention on soon.
 His goal is to transfer to a four-year university in fall 2021.

-Sharon Ann Taylor found out about EOPS through SMC’s Black Collegians Program and Veterans Resource Center.
+Sharon Ann Taylor found out about EOPS through SMC’s Black Collegians Program and Veterans Success Center.
 “EOPS has given me a new outlook on life and is the air I breathe,” she said.
 “The counselors and staff are not only a part of my SMC family, but they are also my advocates.
 They have given me the capacity and confidence to accomplish my goals to succeed.”